ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/graphics/materials/albedo.markdown

-In Zero, albedo refers to the color of a [Material](https://github.com/ZilchEngine/ZilchDocs/blob/master/zilch_editor_documentation/zeromanual/graphics/materials.markdown) as defined by the reflected light an object should realistically reflect.
+In Zilch, albedo refers to the color of a [Material](https://github.com/ZilchEngine/ZilchDocs/blob/master/zilch_editor_documentation/zilchmanual/graphics/materials.markdown) as defined by the reflected light an object should realistically reflect.
 In the case of non-metals, or dielectrics, the vast majority reflect almost all light as diffuse.
 In the case of metals, or conductors, almost all light is reflected, rendering a reflection of its surroundings if the metal is polished or smooth.
 The rougher the surface is, however, the more blurred the reflection will become.
 Metals also tint the light they reflect leading to the different colors of metals such as gold, copper, and silver.

-The albedo fragments in Zero handle both of these cases depending on the values of other fragments, such as metallic, roughness, and specular.
+The albedo fragments in Zilch handle both of these cases depending on the values of other fragments, such as metallic, roughness, and specular.
 Other frameworks and engines may refer to this as the base color or diffuse map.
 When setting this property by map or by value, there are other considerations to take into account when visualizing how the final material will appear.

 For a quick example of this difference, compare the following three screenshots.
 They all have the same albedo value of `R:255 G:226 R:155`, which should appear as gold when seen as a metal.
 The first image shows a sphere with only the AlbedoValue fragment on it.
 The second also has a SpecularValue fragment set to `1.0`.
 The third has a MetallicValue fragment set to `1.0` instead of specular.